Shukk/Odin/README.md

 2) Inject the stolen TGT into your own session (by using ```mimikatz.exe kerberos::ptt```)

 More information, demonstration and ways to detect, mitigate and respond: https://attack.stealthbits.com/pass-the-ticket

+## Golden Ticket

+Compromising the ```krbtgt``` user hash to create Kerberos tickets as if you were Active Directory.

+1)

+More information, demonstration and ways to detect, mitigate and respond: https://attack.stealthbits.com/how-golden-ticket-attack-works